hugovk/docutils/docutils/FAQ.rst

 What's the standard filename extension for a reStructuredText file?
 -------------------------------------------------------------------

-It's ".txt".
-Some people would like to use ".rest" or ".rst" or ".restx", but why bother?
-ReStructuredText source files are meant to be readable as plaintext, and most operating systems already associate ".txt" with text files.
-Using a specialized filename extension would require that users alter their OS settings, which is something that many users will not be willing or able to do.
+".rst".

+ReStructuredText files should be readable as plaintext, if the filesystem makes no special associations.

 Also see `What's the official MIME type for reStructuredText data?`_